lectrapb/FileServer/README.md

 # FileServer
-Project to storage fiel with Mongo DB; java  and Angular
+Project to storage files with Mongo DB; java  and Angular